 - Go to the Start Button

 - In the Search box, type “explorer.exe.”
 Then right-click on Windows Explorer and select Run as Administrator.

 - A wizard will open asking for permission if you want to allow explorer.exe to make changes to your system.
 Click on YES.

-- With explorer.exe in administrator mode, go to the directory of the folder that holds MPSigStub.exe.
-Select the folder and Delete.
+- With explorer.exe in administrator mode, go to the folder’s directory that holds MPSigStub.exe.
+Select the folder and Delete it.
 The method will be effective if you have administrative rights.

 Method#2: Changing Permissions for MPSigStub.exe